Throttling Scroll Events in JavaScript

 Another reason to throttle or regulate how often your functions run is a little less back‑end focused, but no less important.
 If you've got animations being triggered on scroll, you can run into a fair few weird visual glitches if you're running them without regulation.
 Things can look unfinished, broken, too quick, or just unpleasant if you don't slow them down long enough to seem intentional.
 You can avoid ‑ or at the very least mitigate ‑ these issues by preventing your functions from running, or your listeners from checking, every single millisecond.
 This is called 'throttling'.
 So, how do we throttle our scroll events?

-Building a Diy Throttle Function
+Building a DIY Throttle Function

 First things first, what do we need our throttling function to do?